Brian Tracy is a self-help author and speaker.

-I have listened to many of his courses and tapes from over the years.
+I have listened to many of his courses and tapes over the years, and they’re great.

-This post is a concentrated summary of all lessons learned from Brian Tracy books and courses.
+This post is a concentrated summary of all lessons learned from Brian Tracy books, talks, and courses.

 There is much to learn from the man, so let’s get started: